productinfo/DailyFinance/README.md

 ## Server

-List all used open source libraries for building entire back-end.
+Deploying on Amazon EC2, list all used open source libraries for building entire back-end.

 * [express](http://expressjs.com) for building entire server.
 * [passport](http://passportjs.org) for authentication.